Meet the CDA+ Team

 Bio:

-I'm a junior studying Management Science and Engineering on the Operations and Analytics track and minoring in CS.
+I'm a senior studying Management Science and Engineering and Philosophy and minoring in CS.
 What drives me is learning how things work - whether it be in the context of pure math, computing, the physical universe, the human mind, economic structures, or anything else.
-I also love watching Bollywood, rereading Harry Potter for the thousandth time, and playing ping pong and basketball with friends and family.
+I also love watching TV, rereading Harry Potter + Percy Jackson, and playing ping pong!

 Richard Yin